samyipsh/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.
 Populate the contacts with tag using `tag 1 3 4 AI`

     1. Test case: `untagall AI`<br>
-       Expected: `AI` tag is removed from first, third and forth contacts.
+       Expected: `AI` tag is removed from first, third and fourth contacts.
 Success of untagging shown in the status message.

     1. Test case: `untagall nonExistTag`<br>
        Expected: No person is untagged.
 Error details shown in the status message about `nonExistTag` tag not found.